Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: contractions and maximal values

-A point that deserves emphasis is that Corollary~\ref{cor:contractions-deterministic} actually provides a characterization of Lipschitz and Hölder functions, as well as of isometries.
+A point deserving emphasis is that Theorem~\ref{thm:contractions-deterministic} actually provides a characterization of Lipschitz and Hölder functions, as well as of isometries.
 If $k_X$ is set to $\alpha\cdot d_X$ for a metric $d_X$ on $X$, then condition~\eqref{eq:contraction-condition} is equivalent to $\varphi$ being $\alpha$-Lipschitz $\mu$-almost surely.
 Similarly, under the choice $k_X = \alpha \cdot \smash{d_X^\beta}$ for $\beta\in(0, 1)$, condition \eqref{eq:contraction-condition} coincides with the $\beta$-Hölder criterion for $\varphi$ (with constant $\alpha$).
 Finally, the simultaneous equality

 for $k_X = d_X$ holds if and only if $\varphi$ is $\mu$-almost surely an isometry from $(X, d_X)$ to $(Y, d_Y)$.
-In this context, it might be interesting to note that a $\mu$-almost sure contraction $\varphi$ in the setting of Corollary~\ref{cor:contractions-deterministic} can always be uniformly extended to the full support of $\mu$ if $(Y, d_Y)$ is a Polish metric space (see Lemma~\ref{lem:uniform-extension} in Appendix~\ref{app:proofs}).
-In other words: if $d_Y$ completely metrizes the topological space $Y$, then we can always assume $A = \supp\,\mu$ in definition~\eqref{eq:contraction-condition}.
-In particular, the map $\varphi$ in Corollary~\ref{cor:contractions-deterministic} can be chosen to be continuous on the support of $\mu$.
+In this context, we highlight that a $\mu$-almost sure contraction $\varphi$ in the setting of Theorem~\ref{thm:contractions-deterministic} can always be uniformly extended to the full support of $\mu$ if $(Y, d_Y)$ is a Polish metric space (see Lemma~\ref{lem:uniform-extension} in Appendix~\ref{app:proofs}).